BeneathTheInk/Temple/README.md

 }, {

-	// a static method that returns the time as a string
+	// a static method that returns the current time as a string
 	getTime: function() {
 		var date = new Date;